joelcox/ember-cli-s3-sync/README.md

   ...
 }
 ```
-will run the following command, waiting for it to exit before deploy assets to S3:
+will run the following command, waiting for it to exit before deploying assets to S3:
 <br>
-`curl http://httpbin.com/headers --header "X-Forwarded-For: mysite.com" --head`
+`curl http://httpbin.com/headers --compressed --header "X-Forwarded-For: mysite.com" --head`

 **notes:** `beforeBuild` and `afterBuild` are not run if you use `--skip-build` flag